iote/elewa-base/elewa-backend/README.md

-### 2. The Elewa LMS Back End
+#The Elewa LMS Back End

-The Backend is based on the magnificent work of the people behind Nest.JS - https://github.com/nestjs/nest
+This project contains the Elewa Backend.
+The backend is a Node.JS project and based on the magnificent work of the people behind Nest.JS - https://github.com/nestjs/nest.

+It follows a similar application structure than angular and is therefore a nice fit.It uses graphql as main endpoint, and controllers for a smaller subsection of the application.
+The complete architecture of the application can be found in Jente's thesis and will be documented here later.

 To run the elewa LMS, we first need to run the backend.
 Follow the following steps: